 - 1 tbsp raw or demerara sugar

-- Let the pie cool at least 4 hours to set the juices.
+Let the pie cool at least 4 hours to set the filling and juices.

-- I find it best with juicy pies like this to either bake it first thing in the morning, or even the day before.
+I find it best with juicy fruit pies to either bake it first thing in the morning or even the day before serving.
 You want the juices to set properly.